crisszkutnik/fewestmoves-client/README.md

 Client-side code of the web-based Rubik's Cube unofficial weekly competition that runs in the Facebook FMC group.
-Currently under development.

 --